piharpi/jekyll-klise/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 printf("data: %" PRIu32 "\n", obj->data);
 counter.log();  // num_constructs = 1, num_destructs = 0
 ```
-The placement new constructs the object of type `Obj` at address `obj`, and now contains valid data.
+The placement new constructs the object of type `Obj` at address `obj`, and now contains valid member `data`.

 Placement-new also serves to initialize the virtual function table pointers for the object to be usable in virtual dispatch.
 The compiler's reachability analysis **MIGHT** decide an object doesn't exist at a memory address if it is not constructed with placement new and thus invoke undefined behaviour.
 To illustrate: